wqr199737/NLP_assignment2/README.md

 # NLP_assignment2

-Title
-Text Generation Analysis with Decoder Layers in GPT-2
+# Text Generation Analysis with Decoder Layers in GPT-2

-Description
+# Description
 This project explores the effects of different decoder layers in the GPT-2 language model on text generation.
 It evaluates the text outputs from layers 8 to 32 using various metrics like BLEU, Rouge-L, and BERTScore, providing insights into the impact of these layers on model performance.

-Requirements
+# Requirements
 To run this project, ensure you have the following:

 Python 3.6 or higher